abhinabakgp/chat/README.txt

-Open abhinabakgp.github.io/chat and login using your google account.
+Open abhinabakgp.github.io/chat and login using your google account or email.
+Chats are not private!